New Zealand sends peacekeepers to Solomon Islands after violent riots

 The Australian government has previously said the deployment of troops is only expected to last a few weeks this time.
 Many residents of Malaita are unhappy with the peacekeeping force.
 They accuse Australia of siding with the central government, prompting Australian Prime Minister Morrison to say his country is not taking a stand in the conflict.

 “Every troop deployment presents risks and challenges, but our people have extensive experience in the region and are considered highly qualified to defuse conflict,” Ardern said.
-She points out that New Zealanders can also handle dangerous situations well if necessary.
+She points out that New Zealanders can handle dangerous situations just as well if needed.